ssyrota/university/Networking(mag1)/ip.typ

 Task: 172.16.0.0 - make 120 subnets with 180 hosts, write mask.

+== Private vs public subnet in aws

+/ Private subnet: can have outgress to Internet, but to ingress to Internet.
+Can have ingress rules only for other subnets/VPCs.
+/ Public subnet: instances from this type can be accessible From the Intenet, public IPs are auto assigned from aws pool.

 == Public, private addresses and CIDR
 To determine local network vs global network used separation.